-I am extremely passionate and enthusiastic about science and teaching.
-Being a mentor is the perfect opportunity to combine rewarding teaching experiences with my enthusiasm for science.
+Mentorship is the perfect opportunity to combine rewarding teaching experiences with my enthusiasm for science.
 Mentoring is so important because many undergraduates in STEM do not understand how science is done.
-I help my mentees learn the science process by having them do science.
-I strive to be a good mentor because I believe it is important that mentees leave their research experience with an appreciation for insects, ecology, and science, even if my mentees do not continue in a research specific career.
+I help my mentees learn the process of science by having them do science.
+I strive to be a good mentor because I believe it is important that mentees leave their research experience with an appreciation for insects, ecology, and science, even if they do not continue in a research specific career.
 It is my responsibility to share my love of science as well as to teach my mentees how to be conscientious and reliable members of the scientific community.

 Undergraduate Mentees' Independent Research

 Ebony joined the lab in the summer of 2017 as a McNair Scholar.
 Her go-getter attitude has made her extremely successful while at UF.
-She is an entomology and nematology major and her independent project focused on the effects of female presence on male reproduction.
-She went on to receive the NSF Costa Rica REU in 2018, and she continues to do research in the Entomology department.
+She was an entomology and nematology major and her independent project focused on the effects of female presence on male reproduction.
+She went on to receive the NSF Costa Rica REU in 2018, and she continued to do research in the Entomology department at UF.
 She has presented her research at the Society for Integrated and Comparative Biology conference, the McNair Scholar's conference, and UF's Undergraduate Research Symposium.
 She looks forward to becoming a graduate student and continuing to pursue insect research upon graduation.

 S. Haley Lenga

 Haley was a biology major and joined the lab as an undergraduate research assistant in the fall of 2017.
 She enjoyed working in the laboratory so much that she applied and was awarded UF's Undergraduate Scholars Program research grant (2018-2019).
-She focused her research on the effects of damage on male reproductive success.
-She presented this research at the Society for Integrated and Comparative Biology conference in Tampa, FL and UF's Undergraduate Research Symposium this past spring 2019.
-This manuscript is in preparation and we hope to submit this fall!
-Haley will begin dental school at the University of Florida in the fall 2019.
+She focused her research on the effects of damage on male reproductive success*.
+She presented this research at the Society for Integrated and Comparative Biology conference in Tampa, FL and UF's Undergraduate Research Symposium in the spring of 2019.
+This manuscript has been submitted and we hope that it will be published soon!
+Haley began dental school at the University of Florida in the fall 2019.

 Cirino, LA, S.H.
-Lenga, C.W.
+Lenga*, C.W.
 Miller.
-In prep.
-Males with damaged weapons produce more offspring in non-competitive environments.
+Submitted.
+Males with damaged weapons produce more offspring than intact males in non-competitive environments.

-Stella is a biology major and joined the laboratory in the fall of 2018.
+Stella was a biology major and joined the laboratory in the fall of 2018.
 She quickly became independent and was able to completely take over part of a multi-year project focusing on the reproductive trade-offs of Euthochtha galeator.
-Her dedication to this project was clear when she presented her work at UF's Undergraduate Research Symposium in the spring 2019.
-Stella plans to pursue a career in medicine.
+Her dedication to this project was clear when she presented her work at UF's Undergraduate Research Symposium in Spring 2019.
+Stella began medical school in Spring 2020!

 Undergraduate student mentees